 Since the beginning of this blog, I’ve stated that I don’t perceive reviews as the majority of scribblers out there do.
 I take things on my terms despite what is at stake being fundamentally narrowed down to potential rejection from readers.
 You know, stuff like the way I write, the non-technical approach I undertake or the fact that I completely and purposely avoid negative charges in my writings.
 I just publish what I like.
 Simple as that.
 For a large period of time, I did love that little endeavour of mine until the media has shifted so dramatically that I had to finally take measures.
 The need for reviews from a reader’s standpoint has diminished and that tendency is only about to grow more by the day due to the broad accessibility to music in present days.

 No longer is necessary to wait eagerly for your favourite reviewer to drop a post about some albums.
 Now you’ve got so many outlets where you can consume thousands upon thousands of hours of music without the intervention of a 3rd party to let you know whether it’s worth your time or not.
 Essentially, arts in general are hardly to be criticized objectively since everybody’s taste is as different as colours and their variations.
-That said, for one “this album” could be an utter piece of shit while for another, well, the best record he’s listened in years.
+That said, for one “this album” could be an utter piece of shit while for another, well, the best record he’s listened to in years.
 There is no right or wrong as to music even in the most extreme distortions of artistic expression.

 Why have somebody else tell you what album is worthy, when you have your own taste?